almusawiaf/HGNN_Project2/Data_Generation2/module1/generating_HG_README.md

 ## Installation

-Clone the repository or download the code files.
+1. Clone this repository or download the code files.
-Ensure that the input CSV files are available in a specified folder.
+2. Ensure that the input CSV files (described in the **Usage** section) are placed in a specified folder.
-Install the required Python libraries as described in the Requirements section.
+3. Install the required Python libraries using the command provided in the **Requirements** section.

 ## Usage

-To generate the heterogeneous graph, you need to initialize the Generate_HG class by providing the folder path where your data files are stored.
+To generate the heterogeneous graph, you need to initialize the `Generate_HG` class by providing the folder path where your data files are stored.
 The class will read the CSV files and process them to build the graph.

 ### Inputs

-CSV files must be placed in the specified folder path and should include the following files:
+The CSV files must be placed in the specified folder path and should include the following files:

-PRESCRIPTIONS.csv
-DIAGNOSES_ICD.csv
-PROCEDURES_ICD.csv
-LABEVENTS.csv
-MICROBIOLOGYEVENTS.csv
+- `PRESCRIPTIONS.csv`: Contains medication prescriptions.
+- `DIAGNOSES_ICD.csv`: Contains diagnosis information with ICD9 codes.
+- `PROCEDURES_ICD.csv`: Contains medical procedure information with ICD9 codes.
+- `LABEVENTS.csv`: Contains lab test results.
+- `MICROBIOLOGYEVENTS.csv`: Contains microbiology test results.

+Ensure that the files contain the appropriate columns mentioned in the code, such as `HADM_ID`, `SUBJECT_ID`, `ICD9_CODE`, and other relevant columns for proper graph generation.

 ### Outputs

-A heterogeneous graph is generated with the following node types:
+The class generates a heterogeneous graph with the following node types:

-Patients (C)
-Visits (V)
-Diagnoses (D)
-Medications (M)
-Procedures (P)
-Lab tests (L)
-Microbiology tests (B)
+- **Patients (C)**: Nodes representing patients.
+- **Visits (V)**: Nodes representing hospital admissions.
+- **Diagnoses (D)**: Nodes representing diagnoses with ICD9 codes.
+- **Medications (M)**: Nodes representing prescribed medications.
+- **Procedures (P)**: Nodes representing medical procedures.
+- **Lab Tests (L)**: Nodes representing lab test results.
+- **Microbiology Tests (B)**: Nodes representing microbiology tests.

-The graph edges represent the relationships between these nodes, e.g., a visit and its corresponding diagnosis, procedure, etc.
+Edges represent the relationships between these nodes, such as a visit and its corresponding diagnosis, procedure, or medication.

 ### Main Functions

-__init__(folder_path): Initializes the class and loads patient data from the given folder. get_Bipartite(DF, id1, id2, c1, c2, msg): Extracts bipartite networks from patient data. load_patients_data(): Reads patient data from CSV files, handles missing values, and processes lab tests. remove_isolated_nodes(): Removes isolated nodes (patients and their associated visits). selecting_top_labs(): Filters the graph to include only the top 480 lab tests by degree. update_statistics(): Updates and categorizes nodes in the graph.
+Here are the main functions used in the code:

+- **`__init__(folder_path)`**: Initializes the class and loads patient data from the specified folder.
+- **`get_Bipartite(DF, id1, id2, c1, c2, msg)`**: Extracts bipartite networks from the provided patient data (e.g., between visits and diagnoses).
+- **`load_patients_data()`**: Loads patient data from CSV files, handles missing values, processes lab tests, and creates filtered datasets for analysis.
+- **`remove_isolated_nodes()`**: Removes isolated nodes (e.g., patients and their associated visits) from the graph that do not contribute to the network.
+- **`selecting_top_labs()`**: Filters the graph to retain only the top 480 lab tests by degree (most frequently linked tests).
+- **`update_statistics()`**: Updates and categorizes nodes in the graph (e.g., separating patients, visits, diagnoses, medications, etc.).

 ## Graph Components

 The heterogeneous graph includes the following components:

-Patients (C): Nodes representing patients.
+- **Patients (C)**: Nodes representing patients.
-Visits (V): Nodes representing visits (hospital admissions).
+- **Visits (V)**: Nodes representing visits (hospital admissions).
-Diagnoses (D): Nodes representing diagnoses.
+- **Diagnoses (D)**: Nodes representing diagnoses based on ICD9 codes.
-Medications (M): Nodes representing prescribed medications.
+- **Medications (M)**: Nodes representing prescribed medications.
-Procedures (P): Nodes representing medical procedures.
+- **Procedures (P)**: Nodes representing medical procedures.
-Lab Tests (L): Nodes representing lab test results.
+- **Lab Tests (L)**: Nodes representing lab test results.
-Microbiology Tests (B): Nodes representing microbiology tests.
+- **Microbiology Tests (B)**: Nodes representing microbiology test results.

+Each node is represented by a letter code, and edges represent the connections between different entities such as a visit and a diagnosis, or a visit and a procedure.